hannahmoutran/ai-architectural-journals-project/README.md

 ### Cost Optimization Strategies
 1. **Batch Processing**: Use for 50% cost reduction on large collections
 2. **Model Selection**: Use GPT-4o-mini for cost-sensitive operations
-3. **Input Format**: Text processing typically more cost-effective than images
+3. **Input Format**: Text processing typically more cost-effective than images, though image processing may produce better quality outputs

 ## Output Files